-The Greensboro Coliseum Complex celebrated its 50th anniversary in October of 2009.
-Since its grand opening for a “Holiday on Ice” show on October 29, 1959, the Coliseum Complex has evolved into one of the most unique sports, entertainment and convention facilities in the country.
+Since its grand opening for a “Holiday on Ice” show on October 29, 1959, the Greensboro Coliseum Complex has evolved into one of the most unique sports, entertainment and convention facilities in the country.

-Over the past five decades, the Complex has hosted an incredible variety of events and famous celebrities as well as more than 57 million patrons.
+Over the past five and a half decades, the Complex has hosted an incredible variety of events and famous celebrities as well as more than 65 million patrons.

 The idea of creating a community war memorial was first proposed by former Mayor William Sullivan in 1944, but it would not be until 1956 that voters approved a bond for the project.
 A groundbreaking ceremony was held in January of 1958, and later that year the inaugural advisory board (entitled the War Memorial Commission) was formed and Charles T. Hagan, Jr was appointed chairman.

-Completed in 1959 at a cost of $4.5 million, the original Complex consisted of a War Memorial Auditorium, Town Hall Auditorium, Blue Room and Greensboro Coliseum.
+Completed in 1959 at a cost of $4.5 million, the original Complex consisted of Greensboro Coliseum, War Memorial Auditorium, Town Hall Auditorium and the Blue Room.
 The Coliseum had a seating capacity of 7,100 seats, making it one of the largest arenas on the East Coast.

 The Coliseum’s rich history of hosting sporting events is highlighted by its long and distinguished list of ACC and NCAA basketball action.
 The Coliseum has hosted 23 Atlantic Coast Conference (ACC) men’s basketball tournaments (more than any other venue) and every ACC women’s basketball tournament since 2000.
 The Coliseum has also hosted 12 NCAA men’s tournament competitions, including the memorable 1974 Final Four, and three NCAA women’s tournaments.
 Looking beyond college basketball, the Coliseum has served as the home for professional basketball (the Carolina Cougars of the American Basketball Association), several professional ice hockey franchises (including the NHL’s Carolina Hurricanes for two seasons), two indoor football teams and has hosted a multitude of tennis, boxing, track and field, amateur and professional wrestling and gymnastics events.